New Query

 Tax Practitioner Registration Details

-If you registered in the 2024 year, the CPD requirement may be apportioned.
-If you registered in a prior year, you will be required to attain the full CPD hours for the 2024 year.
+If you registered in the year , the CPD requirement for tax practitioners may be apportioned.
+If you registered in a prior year, you are required to attain the full CPD hours for the year .

-Tax Practitioners have until 31 December 2024 to attain the required CPD hours and until 31 January 2025 to submit the declaration.
+4.1.
+Tax Practitioners have until 31 December to attain the required CPD hours and 5 January to submit the declaration.
 No exemption will be granted to Tax Practitioners for the CPD requirement.
-Tax Practitioners over the age of 65 also need to adhere to this requirement.
-If you registered for the first time as a Tax Practitioner in the 2024 calendar year, you must still submit an annual declaration and must keep a record of your CPD activities undertaken which will need to be presented if you are selected for monitoring.
+Tax Practitioners over the age of 70 also need to adhere to this requirement.
+If you registered for the first time as a Tax Practitioner in the calendar year, you must still submit an annual declaration and must keep a record of your CPD activities undertaken which should be uploaded on the Member Portal.

 • 10 tax hours;